 These 30-minute sessions take place in two rooms on 8-9 November at the ACC Liverpool and are also streamed online.
 The programme incorporates topics that are MA priorities, including workforce, policy and campaigns, and collections.

 Audiences and communities

 The Royal Albert Memorial Museum & Art Gallery in Exeter shares how it has worked with the University of Exeter and LGBTQ+ community to address a lack of representation of LGBTQ+ voices, histories and heritage in its collections.

 This session examines what it means to queer museum collections, how to ensure this work is embedded and visible, and how to engage with different audiences to improve understanding of gender and sexual diversity.

 Thinking about your future during times of uncertainty can be hard.
 This session explores your wants, needs and next steps by showcasing 10 self-directed exercises to help you refine your thinking and provide you with clarity for your next chapter.

 How to write a carbon management plan – and tap into environmental grants

 Dundee Museum of Transport is creating Europe’s first fully carbon neutral transport museum in Dundee, by retrofitting its Grade B listed Maryfield Tram Depot.
 This practical session shares the benefits of creating a carbon management plan, the framework and support needed to get started, and some of the environmental grants available to help fund this work.

 How to create blended museum learning programmes

-Following the development of online learning delivery throughout the pandemic, this session, organised by GEM & Engage, explores the potential of blended learning as an approach for museum, gallery and heritage educators in the future.
+Following the development of online learning delivery throughout the pandemic, this session, organised by the Group for Education in Museums (GEM) and Engage, explores the potential of blended learning as an approach for museum, gallery and heritage educators in the future.